scaramangagency/translated/README.md

 You can now visit the entry to check everything has been applied correctly.

-### Order statuses
+## Order statuses

-#### Pending

-The order has been generated, but it still needs to be Rejected or Approved.
+-   _Pending_ &mdash; The order has been generated, but it still needs to be Rejected or Approved.

-#### Processing

-The order has been successfully submitted to Translated.
+-   _Processing_ &mdash; The order has been successfully submitted to Translated.

-#### Delivered

-The translation has been completed by Translated's translator and the file has been returned containing the translated content.
+-   _Delivered_ &mdash; The translation has been completed by Translated's translator and the file has been returned containing the translated content.

-#### Rejected

-Contains a list of quotes rejected by the user.
+-   _Rejected_ &mdash; Contains a list of quotes rejected by the user.

-#### Expired

-Contains a list of expired quotes that were not approved or rejected by the user within 24 hours.
+-   _Expired_ &mdash; Contains a list of expired quotes that were not approved or rejected by the user within 24 hours.

 ## Paying for your translation